snavaes/nlgids.london/md/tips.en.md

-# Spring in London
+# Summer in the city

-Spend Easter in London.
-Discover the city on a bicycle it is fun and you will see a lot in a short time.
-You can also join an Easter Egg Hunt in one of the many parks.
-Spring is the best time to visit London.
-As soon as the sun is out everybody will look for a spot in the sun.

-Two major sport events are 'the Boat race' (between Oxford and Cambridge) 27 March and  the London Marathon 24 April.

-Most Museums have late openings on Thursdays or Fridays.
-But 11-14 May Museums are open all night.
-Sunday 8 May is the May Fayre and Puppet festival in Covent Garden.
+Where to go to cool down?
+Easy, go to one of the parks, London is greener then most big cities or visit one of the fountains like [Somerset
+House](http://www.citytrips4kids.nl/sommerset-house-londen/) or the Diana Memorial Fountain.
+I love the Rooftop Film Club to watch movies and the sunset at the same time.
+An amazing view.

+The biggest event in summer is of course Wimbledon.
+No tickets and not looking for a day in the queue?
+Not to worry, there are lots of great places to watch tennis, like the roof terrace on One New Change.

+Or create your own wind and join me on a [cycle tour](https://nlgids.london/cycling).

 Email [me](mailto:ans@nlgids.london) or check out [facebook](https://www.facebook.com/NLgidsLonden?ref=hl) and